Cinna Sticks Recipe

 This might sound odd to some, but cinnamon sugar toast was one of my favorite childhood memories.
 No matter how I’ve made mine since being an adult, there is something about how my mother makes it that is just… better.

 Then there was a silly SNL skit mocking NPR called Delicious Dish.
 On one episode they highlighted the state dish of Nebraska… toast.
 My mother grew up in Nebraska, so the giggles just never stopped.
 She really is the queen of toast!

-Easy Cinna-Sticks can be made on any type of flatbread, but my favorite is Stone Fire (nope, this isn’t a sponsored pot, I do really like Stone Fire).
+Easy Cinna Sticks can be made on any type of flatbread or pizza dough, but my favorite is Stone Fire (nope, this isn’t a sponsored pot, I do really like Stone Fire).
 It is a little gummy, freezes well and bakes up light and fluffy.

 A few brushes of salted butter and then a sprinkle of cinnamon sugar is all it needs before being popped in the oven.
 Drizzle with a 2-ingredient powdered sugar icing and BOOM, you are done!